State Library railway station

-State Library railway station (originally under the working title of CBD North) is a railway station currently under construction as part of the Metro Tunnel project in Melbourne, Victoria.
-Construction commenced in 2018 with the station scheduled to open in 2025.
+State Library railway station is a soon to open heavy commuter rail railway station on the Cranbourne, Pakenham and Sunbury lines, serving the Melbourne CBD in Victoria, Australia.
+When opened as part of the Metro Tunnel project, State Library will be an underground premium station, featuring an island platform with two platforms.
+The station will connect directly to Melbourne Central station via an underground concourse.

+The station will feature two street-level entrances on La Trobe and Franklin Streets and is named for the nearby State Library of Victoria.
+It will provide direct access to RMIT University, Melbourne City Baths, Melbourne Central shopping centre and the nearby Queen Victoria Market.
+Construction commenced in 2018, with major construction completed in October 2025.
+The station is set to open on 30 November 2025, along with the rest of the Metro Tunnel.

 History

 In December 2008, the proposal for a new underground rail corridor running north-south through the Melbourne CBD was incorporated into the Brumby Ministry's Victorian Transport Plan after originally featuring in a report from Rod Eddington.
 It was to be built in two stages: the first from Footscray to St Kilda Road, and the second continuing to Caulfield.
 The need for a new rail corridor and stations through the CBD was identified in an effort to reduce congestion on the City Loop, enabling more frequent and reliable services across Melbourne's railway network.

 Following a change of State Government, in 2012/2013 the Baillieu and Napthine Ministries announced a revised plan with the tunnel instead running from South Kensington to South Yarra along a similar route to the original proposal.
-The revised project included five underground stations, including one under the working title 'CBD North' and was listed as the highest-priority infrastructure project in Melbourne by Infrastructure Australia.
+The revised project included five underground stations, including one under the working title "CBD North" and was listed as the highest-priority infrastructure project in Melbourne by Infrastructure Australia.

 The project went unfunded due largely to tension between the state and federal governments.
 In February 2015 the proposal was revived by the newly elected Andrews Ministry with construction to commence in 2018 and the tunnel and stations planned to open in 2026.
 The total cost of the project is A$11 billion.